-No worries, in Linux you get best of software for free.
-In this case I recommend using GParted.
-It is a FOSS and is very powerful in terms of features and what it can do.
-Let’s see how you can use it to format an storage media to almost any format you need.
+Thankfully, in Linux, you get the best of the software for free.
+Also, there is a Command-line way of doing things that are lightning fast than any other methods.
+For the GUI scenario, I would recommend using the GParted app.
+It is a free and open source software (FOSS) and is very powerful in terms of features and what it can do.
+Since we are discussing formatting the hard disk, let’s see how you can use it to format a storage media to almost any format you need.

 Format Storage Media in Ubuntu and elementary OS